pellepelster/learn.pelle.io/hugo/content/10_basic/30_deployment/terraform.md

 disableToc: true
 ---

 We now have to choose which infrastructure as code software to use.
 When it comes to the sheer number of supported cloud providers [Terraform](https://www.terraform.io/) is the tool of our choiche.
-All major cloud providers contribute up-to-date plugins that abstract their apis into the text based declarative Terraform configuration language which is based on the text based [HashiCorp configuration language (HCL)](https://github.com/hashicorp/hcl).
+All major cloud providers contribute up-to-date plugins that abstract their apis into the declarative Terraform configuration language which is based on the text based [HashiCorp configuration language (HCL)](https://github.com/hashicorp/hcl).

 ## Initial Setup
-First we have to tell Terraform which provider we are going to use, in our case the AWS provider using `eu-central-1` as the default region for alle created resources:
+First we have to tell Terraform which provider we are going to use, in our case the AWS provider using `eu-central-1` as the default region for alle created resources.
+In AWS terms a region translate to a datacenter where our resources are launched.
+It is important to keep in mind that not all AWS services are always availbale in all regions, also the prices may differ depending on the region, have a look [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) for more in dpeth information about regions

 <!-- snippet:deploy_aws_provider -->
 {{% github href="10_basic/30_deployment/deploy/providers.tf#L1-L3" %}}providers.tf{{% /github %}}